RomagnaMarco/GoogleCyberSecurityCertificate/I. Foundations of Cybersecurity/Module_4_Notes.md

      - When evidence is improperly managed during an investigation, it can no longer be used.
      - The first priority in any investigation is to properly preserve the data.
      - Making copies is useful to preserve the data while investigating.

+# Introduction to Linux, SQL, and Python

+Programming generally helps reduce human error and can help with repetitive tasks.

+Linux: An open-source(publically available) operating system, not a a programming langauge.
+- Relies on the Command line, but also has some GUI support.

+Structured Query Language (SQL): A program language used to create, interact with, and request information from a database.

+Databases are organized collections of data, that can contain millions of data points.
+SQL is very powerful in allowing us to navigate in the database.

+Python: used to perform tasks that are repetitive and time consuming, and that require a high level of detail and accuracy.